basharovV/website/src/posts/musicat-road-to-gapless.md

    - Requires flow control on both sides, to make sure that sender can keep up with playback, but not so fast that it overflows the ring buffer.
 I had to implement an VLC-like algorithm where the consumer sends the producer it's "receive rate" at regular intervals, and the decoder slows down or speeds up accordingly, between 0.8x and 3x playback speed.
    - The approach generally worked, and since it's a local app there weren't any "lost packets".
 So technically we could do gapless.
 But the CPU usage increased heavily due to WebRTC, and when moving the app to the background I sometimes experienced the WebKit WebView throttling the connection, causing the playback to stutter.
 - **Final approach: [rust-audio-backend](https://github.com/basharovV/musicat/tree/rust-audio-backend)**
   - Decoding, playback and resampling is done in Rust using Symphonia + cpal on a separate thread.
-I got to re-use the flow-control mechanism from the previous approach, making sure that decoding rate is around playback rate.
   - Direct control over the raw audio stream sent to the native device
+  - No flow control required, since we're now using a ring buffer to send samples to the device
   - Frontend communicates necessary file, volume, seek information
   - WebRTC is still used, but only for streaming the real-time FFT viz data for the spectroscope visualization on the frontend.
   - CPU usage is acceptable 15-20%
   - Road to gapless and other audio features paved ahead!

 Essentially, I went down a rabbit hole, progressively getting closer to the raw audio stream in the process.
 And I'm so glad I did, because I feel like I have peeled off all the layers of abstraction and browser limitations that were getting in the way.
-This leads to a hybrid architecture where Rust is the I/O, audio, heavy-lifting layer, and the Svelte app is just the presentation layer.
+In hindsight, building a desktop audio player using web technologies probably wasn't the best idea.
+But I'm happy with a hybrid architecture where Rust is the I/O, audio, heavy-lifting layer, and the Svelte app is just the presentation layer.
 Granted, the database is still using IndexedDB which is in the browser, but that's something for another day.